msujas/argParserCPP/README.md

 For use in .cpp file see below.
 Alternatively, you can include the .cpp file instead of the .h if you don't want to compile the library.

 A class for passing command line arguments.
 Usage in the argParseExample.cpp file.
-Compile example (same as above with cmake, but in top directory).
+Compile example (```mkdir build```, then run build.bat/build.sh).
 Then run with some arguments.
 Keywords and their arguments must be space separated.

 Arguments beginning '-' are assumed to be a keyword or flag argument.
 If it isn't in the list, the program exits.